arnovb-github/PoshCommence/readme.md

 Important: you specify the filter conjunction in the filter.
 It defaults to `AND`, specify `-OrFilter` for `OR`.
 This is different from how you do it in Commence.

 Please note: these cmcdlets are just conveniece methods, they do not check for correctness of the parameters.

+If you specify a View instead of a category, you have to specify `-UseView`.

+If you want THIDs, specify `-UseThids`.
+(This only works on category-cursors.)